Henry Colin Campbell

-Henry Colin Campbell (died April 18, 1930), aka The Torch Murderer, was executed by the State of New Jersey for the murder of Mildred Mowry, whom he met through a personal ad placed with a "matrimonial agency."
+Henry Close (June 23, 1868 – April 18, 1930), also known as Henry Colin Campbell Close and nicknamed The Torch Murderer, was executed by the State of New Jersey for the murder of Mildred Mowry, whom he met through a personal ad placed with a matrimonial agency.
 A career criminal and bigamist whose previous crimes were non-violent, Campbell married Mowry in 1929 despite having another wife.
 Six months after marrying Mowry, Campbell murdered her to collect on a $1,000 investment she owned and burned her corpse.

 He was also suspected in another, similar murder of Margaret Brown in 1928.
 Both Mowry and Brown had been shot in the head, had their bodies dumped on the side of a road, and were set on fire.

 During his adult life, Campbell worked as a civil engineer and advertising executive and posed as a physician.
 Using a matchmaking service in Detroit, Michigan, Campbell married several women between 1910 and 1928 although police looking into his life were never able to find any record of divorce actions.

 A pair of shoes at the Mowry crime scene were traced to Campbell who subsequently confessed to killing her.
 He denied killing Brown and never stood trial for her murder.
-Police suspected he murdered some of his previous "wives".
+Campbell was executed for Mowry's murder in 1930.

+Marriage to Mildred Mowry

+In 1928, Mildred Mowry, a middle-aged woman whose husband had recently died, used a matrimonial agency; through the agency, she met a 60-year-old doctor known as Richard Campbell.
+The two married in August 1928.
+One day after their marriage ceremony, at Campbell's urging, Mowry deposited $1,000 of her life savings into Campbell's bank account.
+Campbell promptly stated he need to relocate to California for work.
+Mowry attempted to keep in touch with Campbell through mail, but as Campbell became less frequently responsive, Mowry attempted to find him and located him in Elizabeth, New Jersey.

+Murder of Mildred Mowry

+On February 23, 1929, someone found Mowry's charred remains on the side of the highway.
+Her killer shot her in the head and set her body on fire after murdering her.
+Mowry's identity was not confirmed for six weeks, until someone who knew her approached police and stated she had been missing since February.
+Investigators looked into her life and discovered her recent marriage to Campbell.
+Investigators posited that Mowry may have been murdered when she discovered Campbell had never left for California and instead relocated elsewhere in New Jersey.
+On April 11, 1929, authorities arrested Campbell for Mowry's murder.